Contact us 0300 303 3989

 • Moon cups – manufacturers recommend delaying use of a moon cup for six weeks after having a IUD fitted.
 They also recommend that you make sure the cup is low in the vagina and that you break the seal before you remove it.

-• Relying on the IUD for contraception – ask your doctor or nurse when you can use the IUD for contraception.
+• Relying on the IUD for contraception – You can rely on your hormonal IUD for contraception after 7 days (unless the doctor has advised you differently).
+It is advisable to ask your doctor or nurse when you can use the IUD for contraception.
 Sometimes it is straightaway but sometimes you need additional contraception for seven days.
 If you forget to ask it’s best to just use additional contraception for seven days.

 • Exercise including swimming – it is best to wait 24 – 48 hours before exercise.
 If you are still experiencing pain after the fitting it is best to wait until that stops.